What Comes After User-Friendly Design? - Slashdot

 lost interest right there

+Prepare to be dazzled by ads from now on.
+YOU heard it HEAR.
+Tell all your friends.
+Tell all your bullies.
+Shout it from the rooftops.
+Then buy more shit you don't need, won't use.

-Good equals simple (Score:3)
+Good equals simple (Score:2)

 It is not one that gives you half a dozen options (all equally badly described:: telling the user what they do, not what their effect will be) for half a dozen more operators.
 It will have intelligent defaults - possibly ones that vary, depending on circumstances.
 It will provide a clear workflow: top - bottom, left-right, corner to corner -- whatever, it will be CLEAR what to do first, next and to finish.

-Having said that, it will still be possible for users to make their own decisions.
 A good design will not railroad a user into one single path, one single process or one single methodology.
-If it did, there would be no point providing a user interface.

 I look forward to the day - at the rate of progress, in the dim and distant future, when user interfaces work like this.
 Without any "I have just crashed and wiped out all your work.
 OK" style messages,